 This course will place a strong emphasis on building a foundation of anatomy and physiology as it relates to the different human body systems.
 Student will be introduced to the basic concepts in various levels of anatomical organization.
-The covered include neurology, topics will endocrinology, myology, osteology, integumentary system, endocrinology, hematology, cardiology, pulmonology, urology, immunology, gastroenterology and special senses.
+The include topics covered will neurology, endocrinology, osteology, myology, integumentary system, endocrinology, hematology, cardiology, pulmonology, urology, immunology, gastroenterology and special senses.
 Vocabulary building will be stressed.
-The students will learn to apply the knowledge of anatomy and physiology to medical billing and medical specialties. associated Writing assignments and reserved readings, appropriate to the discipline, are part of the course.
+The students will learn to apply the knowledge of anatomy and physiology to medical billing and Writing associated medical specialties. assignments and reserved readings, appropriate to the discipline, are part of the course.